Effective 7/1/15 - 6/30/17

 The standard workday/schedule for full-time bargaining unit employees shall consist of ten (10) hours of work over four (4) consecutive days within a seven (7) day period.
-The only exception is that the Administrative Officer shall have a standard work schedule of eight (8) hours of work over five (5) consecutive days within a seven (7) day period Modifications to schedules shall be negotiated between the parties.
+The only exception is that the Administrative Officer shall have a standard work schedule of eight (8) hours of work over five (5) consecutive days within a seven (7) day period.
+Modifications to schedules shall be negotiated between the parties.

 Employees in the bargaining unit shall be granted a paid fifteen (15) minute rest period within each half of the workday, and a paid lunch period of thirty (30) minutes.
 Rest and lunch periods will be considered work time and overtime will not apply.
 Employees shall remain on duty, in radio contact, and within the geographical boundaries designated in the Policy and Procedures Manual.

 Employees qualify for overtime compensation under the following conditions:

 When an employee has left the University and is called to return to the work station outside of regularly scheduled hours to handle emergency situations which could not be anticipated, he/she shall receive two (2) hours of bonus "call back pay" plus time actually worked.
-The bonus call-back pay shall be compensated at the regular rate; while the actual time worked shall be compensated at time and one-half (1.5).
+The bonus call-back pay shall be compensated at the regular rate; while the actual time worked shall be compensated at one and one-half (1.5) times the regular rate of pay.
 Time worked immediately preceding the regular shift does not constitute call back, provided the time worked does not exceed two (2) hours or notice of at least eight (8) hours has been given.
 An employee on standby status called to return to the work station does not qualify for call back pay.

 Compensation for a scheduled or nonscheduled work period employee required to restrict off-duty activities to be available for duty will be three dollars and seventy-five cents ($3.75) per hour.

 General overtime needs shall be determined and scheduled by the Employer.

-Football Events.
 Assignments for football events shall be awarded based on seniority.
 If no officer desires the assignment, the overtime will be assigned on a rotating basis.
 All officers will routinely be assigned to work football events unless such assignment is specifically changed by the Chief or the Chief's designee.
 Officers who are assigned to a shift the night immediately before a football event or the night immediately after the event will not be required to work the football event.

 Residence Hall assignments will be made prior to all others.
 Assignment of the remaining officers will begin with selection(s) for day and night shifts.
 The bid for assignments will continue until all positions are filled.
 The following general rules apply to assignments:

 The current mandatory overtime process will be maintained.
-Officers required to work "pre-scheduled" mandatory overtime will be given a minimum of three (3) days notice.
+Officers required to work "Pre-Scheduled" mandatory overtime will be given a minimum of seventy-two (72) hours' notice.